0b01/rickyhan.com/_posts/2020-01-16-j-incunabulum-disected.md

 # pr

-To understand this print function, you will have to understand the data structure of `struct a`.
+To understand this, you will have to understand the data structure of `struct a`.

 ```c
 pr(w) A w;